 HI has developed a number of institutional policies which provide an essential reference framework for our statutory mission.
 These policies apply first and foremost to HI’s members and staff, whether at the Federation or in our national associations.
 However, they also include provisions that apply to the other stakeholders in our activities, especially our public, private or associative partners, and companies that provide us with goods and services.

-The "gender", "protection of beneficiaries" and "child protection" policies are completed by a Code of Conduct which applies to every person being likely to represent HI (employees, family members accompanying international staff, consultants, service providers and partner organizations, trainees, voluntary workers).
+The "policy on disability, gender and age", "protection of beneficiaries" and "child protection" policies are completed by a Code of Conduct which applies to every person being likely to represent HI (employees, family members accompanying international staff, consultants, service providers and partner organizations, trainees, voluntary workers).
 It applies during working hours and outside working hours.
 Driven by our value of integrity, this Code clearly outlines our expectations of our staff and volunteers.
 It aims to protect all beneficiaries of HI's direct and indirect actions, and people from communities in contact with these actions, especially children, women, people with disabilities and anyone in a vulnerable situation.

 HI also adheres to different codes of conduct.
 These voluntary commitments contribute towards the collective dynamics of the international aid and development sector.